Zelenskyy to deliver virtual address to US Congress | Law-Order

 Zelenskyy will speak Wednesday to members of the House and Senate, the Democratic leaders announced.
 The event will be livestreamed for the public.

+"It's such a privilege to have this leader of this country, where these people are fighting for their democracy and our democracy," House Speaker Nancy Pelosi said Monday during an event at the Brooklyn Bridge with New York lawmakers.
+Pelosi said that Zelenskyy asked for the meeting when they spoke at the end of last week, and lawmakers are "thrilled" to have him address Congress.
+The talk comes as the Ukrainians are fighting for their country's survival in the escalating war as Russian President Vladimir Putin intensifies his assault, including airstrikes on the capital Kyiv.
+Civilians in Ukraine are taking up arms to hold back Putin's regime, but the war has launched a mass exodus of more then 2 million people from Ukraine.

-“The Congress, our country and the world are in awe of the people of Ukraine,” said House Speaker Nancy Pelosi and Senate Majority Leader Chuck Schumer in a statement Monday.
+"The Congress, our country and the world are in awe of the people of Ukraine," said Pelosi and Senate Majority Leader Chuck Schumer in a statement Monday announcing the address.

+They said all lawmakers are invited to the talk that will be delivered via video at the U.S. Capitol.
+It comes as Congress recently approved $13.6 billion in emergency military and humanitarian aid for Ukraine.
+Biden is expected to sign a big spending bill containing Ukraine aid into law on Tuesday.
+During Pelosi's call last week, Zelenskyy said his country would need help rebuilding from the war.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)